 We were towing the caravan when I asked Mike to do a u-turn so we could go to Bugger Cafe, I've got to say he said a bit more than bugger :).
 We'd just had breakfast so I only got a flat white to go but the food looked scrumptious.
 The owners of Bugger Cafe want everyone to laugh more, it's easy to do when looking at the photos of 'bugger moments' in the cafe, they share some on Facebook too.
 It's a good cafe stop to make if you're travelling between Auckland and Coromandel, definitely worth the u-turn.
 Open 7 days, 8am - 5pm.

-It's not often I open a door and find myself transported into another world but that's what happened when I opened the door to The Secret Garden.
+It's not often I open a door and find myself transported into another world but that's what happened when I opened the door to Secret Garden.
 We relaxed in a Balinese style hut but you can also pull up a cushion at a low table on the lawn.
-Tropical flowers and plants blend in with garden ornaments and it's a peaceful escape in a town that's already blessed with a great beach on its door step.
-The menu isn't large at The Secret Garden but dishes include filled croissants with side salad, slices and a range of hot and cold drinks.
+Tropical flowers and plants blend in with garden ornaments and it's a peaceful escape in a village that's already blessed with a great beach on its door step.
+Call in for a coffee, smoothie or a snack.
+(Secret Garden is usually closed in winter, check link above to confirm).

-If you'd like to go up in the air, book a flight in one of the biplanes, soar through the sky in a glider. or take a scenic flight in a DC3.
+If you'd like to go up in the air, book a flight in one of the biplanes or soar through the sky in a glider.
 If you'd prefer to keep your feet on the ground you can buy a model plane from The Bunker gift shop.

 Zealong Tea Estate is home to New Zealand's only tea plantation.
 The onsite restaurant serves lunch and high tea as well as five flavours of Zealong tea.
 If you're keen to learn more about the tea and the history of Zealong guided tours are an option.
 It's especially nice to sit outside overlooking the rows of tea plants, we also recommend high tea - High Tea at Zealong Tea Estate via thecuriouskiwi/blog.
 Open Tuesday - Sunday, 10am - 5pm.
 Closed public holidays.